easytobook/picklejuice/README.md

   done() if done?
 ```

-We use a modified version of cucumber which allow us to pass an environment object via the CLI so we can switch based on our grunt test targets.
+We use a modified version of cucumber which allow us to pass an environment object via the CLI so we can switch environments based on our grunt test targets.
 See https://github.com/easytobook/cucumber-js/commit/d6256155e9ad7657c64c6d5b2c2b5bb48aee85b8.
+In the previous example we use an environment object, see [examples/env-local.coffee](examples/env-local.coffee) for an example.

-Then when writing your view definitions, import the Picklejuice baseView:
+When writing your view definitions, import the Picklejuice baseView:
 ```
 BaseView = require 'picklejuice/lib/views/base'